Canon 1D Mark III vs Panasonic LX100

-The Canon EOS-1D Mark III and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in February 2007 and September 2014.
+The Canon EOS-1D Mark III and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in February 2007 and September 2014.
 The 1D Mark III is a DSLR, while the LX100 is a fixed lens compact.
 The cameras are based on an APS-H (1D Mark III) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Panasonic provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Panasonic provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark III vs Panasonic LX100

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark III and the Panasonic LX100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.